ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 ### The Bright Blue Horror

 Coming into Metis, I knew one of the hardest parts would be switching from R to Python.
 Beyond simply having much more experience in R, I had come to rely on Hadley Wickham's great set of R packages for data science.
 One of these is ggplot2, a data visualizaiton package.
 While there is a version of [ggplot2 for python](http://ggplot.yhathq.com), I decided to learn the main plotting system in Python, matplotlib.
-Then I actually created and saw my first matplotlib:
+Then I actually created and saw my first matplotlib graph:

 <p align="center">
   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/blog_post_ugly_plot.png" alt="Sublime's custom image"/>
 </p>

+I hated the color, the tick marks on all four sides of the plot, the white background.
 I promptly sent my brother the following texts:

 <p align="center">
   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/Dave-test.png" alt="Sublime's custom image"/>
 </p>

 Fortunately, he wrote back quickly suggesting I try Seaborn, and my bootcamp experience was saved.
-Six weeks later, I've become known in Metis as a seaborn evangelicalist.
-Not a plot on presentation days goes by without me marking down if it uses base matplotlib aesthetics.
-I then follow up with those people, asking I ask them why they don't use seaborn, usually followed by, “Is it to make me sad?"
+Six weeks later, I've become known in my Metis cohort as a seaborn evangelicalist.
+On presentation days at Metis, not a plot goes by without me marking down if it uses base matplotlib aesthetics.
+I then follow up afterwards, asking those presentors why they don't use seaborn.
+Usually this is followed by, “Is it to make me sad?"

+SOMETHING ABOUT NOT FIRST RODEO

-### The Great ggplot2 Versus Base R Wars
+### The Great ggplot2 Versus Base R War

 <p align="center">
   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/joker_pic.png" alt="Sublime's custom image"/>